sandisamp/Diabetes-Type-II-prediction/README.md

 # Diabetes-Type-II-prediction
-prediction of diabetes type 2 using ensemble tecchniques.
+prediction of diabetes type 2 using ensemble techniques.